HaoguangYang/omniveyor_gazebo_world/README.md

 #### Demos 101:
   - Gazebo example 1: The differential-drive robot is set up for manually specifying joint commands in the Gazebo GUI.
   - Gazebo example 2: The treaded robot is set up to receive Twist command from ROS.
-Try:
+Try (use `Tab` key to autofill the message content, or just sequentially supply six floating point values):
     ```sh
     rostopic pub /simple_tracked/cmd_vel_twist geometry_msgs/Twist
     "linear: